 Don't be put off by the fact that the standard purchase contract has no box to check for a "landscape inspection."
 As with any other aspect of buying a house, you can ask to include conditions, referred to as "contingencies," to your closing the sale.
 If you'd like to make the deal contingent on being satisfied with the results of a landscape inspection, you can certainly ask.

-If your real estate agent can't recommend someone for this job, do a Web search for "landscape inspection" and the name of your town.
+If your real estate agent can't recommend someone for this job, do an online search for "landscape inspection" and the name of your town.
 Be sure to research the inspector's background, check personal references, and ask exactly what will be included in the inspection.

 For detailed information on all aspects of house buying, including more information on inspections and negotiations, get Nolo's Essential Guide to Buying Your First Home, by Ilona Bray, Alayna Schroeder, and Marcia Stewart (Nolo).